matheuristic/plan9port-config/patches/README.md

 [prodhe](https://github.com/prodhe/plan9port) (`C-n` and `C-p`), and [ixtenu](https://github.com/ixtenu/plan9port) (`Cmd-s`).

-### `plan9port-acme-dumpfontnamebothdpi.patch`

-Have Acme `Dump` also save a window's high DPI fontname when it is available.

-If a window is using a font configuration different from the default `$font`, Acme's `Dump` saves both low DPI and high DPI font names, when available, in a combined form in the usual way, i.e.
-`/path/to/lodpi/font,/path/to/hidpi/font`.

-This enables dumps to better retain window font state.

-Especially, it addresses a `Dump` and `Load` font display quirk on high DPI screens where `Dump` saves a window's currently displayed high DPI font to the dump file, which on `Load` is treated as the low DPI font for the window and is doubled again for displayed.

 ### `plan9port-acme-extrafilechars.patch`

 Allow round and square brackets and tildes in file and dir names